oplS15projects/Racket-QA/Bottle-Racket/README.md

 This portion of Racket-QA deals with two components:
 * `Bottle-Racket` is just a converter.
 It converts a Bottlenose Perl test file from the OPL course into Racket test cases.
 This is intended to be used on Problem Sets 1, 2, 3, and 5 which are provided in the testing directory.
 For our purposes this is all we need for test suites.
 * `Test-Capture` has changed significantly since the first release.
 It takes a specified test suite file and is able to run the test suites with the option of also sending an email of the test results.
+This is a nice, simple tool to check that the specified test suite file was written in the standardized format.

 I've split up this README into four parts:
 * The Structure of a Test Suite File